How International Education Agency PNG rolled out Seven Steps across its 17 international schools – and saw an average 35% improvement in writing data

 Improving writing skills across a large cluster of schools with limited budgets and resources

-Wayne Kirk spent 26 years with Education Queensland before joining the International Education Agency (IEA) as an Education Advisor – a role that supports 17 schools across Papua New Guinea (PNG).
+Wayne Kirk spent 26 years with Education Queensland before joining the International Education Agency (IEA) as an Education Advisor – a role that supports 17 international schools across Papua New Guinea (PNG).

 From the start, Kirk’s focus was on improving the quality and effectiveness of teachers’ literacy practices in PNG.
 While the teachers he worked with were committed and enthusiastic educators, they were not knowledgeable about or confident in writing instruction.